-RMIT uses a cloud based digital signage platform AppSpace.
-Deployment of an end-point shall have responsibilities split between the AV integrator and ITS as follows:
+RMIT uses a cloud based digital signage platform AppSpace that integrates directly with the onboard digital signage platform on the display.
+All new installations must include a IP controlled PDU to enable entire site shutdowns.
+Deployment of an end-point shall have responsibilities split between the AV integrator and RMIT ITS as follows:

-Order Task RMIT AV Integrator Comments 1 Purchase of appliance 1.1 Mini PC Yes No Leased Asset 1.2 OPS media player No Yes Outright purchase 1.3 External media player No Yes Outright purchase 2 Configure appliance 2.1 Mini PC Yes No ITS 2.2 OPS media player No Yes Installing RMIT supplied files onto MicroSD card 2.3 External media player No Yes Installing RMIT supplied files onto MicroSD card 3 Provision of data ports Yes No 4 Installation of Digital Signage including connection to power & data No Yes 5 Supply of on-screen code and ID to RMIT AV for onboarding No Yes 6 Onboarding to AppSpace Yes No 7 Test to ensure all is operational & displaying correctly No Yes
+Order Task RMIT ITS AV Integrator Comments

+1 Purchase of appliance

+1.1 Display No Yes Outright purchase

+1.2 Serial Number No Yes Provide Serial Number to RMIT

+1.3 Pre-Provision Yes No BSN.Cloud and AppSpace

+2 Configure appliance

+2.1 Display No Yes

+3 Provision of data ports Yes No

+4 Installation of Digital Signage including connection to power & data No Yes

+5 Onboarding to AppSpace Yes No

+6 Test to ensure all is operational & displaying correctly No Yes